kareniel/jonathandupre.com/content/blog/7-organizational-controls.md

 1. Identify the staffing level required for IT security
 1. Commit to progressive improvements

-And it really comes down these 4 steps:
+And it really comes down to these 4 steps:

 1. Determine what information technology is in scope
 2. Determine the value of information systems and assets